minecraftchest1/minecraftchest1.github.io/specs/RRML.md

 # Remote Resource Markup Language
 ## XML document specifaction for requesting and receving resources from a remote service.

+The following is the layout of the document.

 ```
 Root Tag: Payload   id:
   Tag: header